qiluoli-usc/Auralis/README.md

 The Rust crate currently focuses on data modeling and validation.
 DSP routines will be layered on once the patch contract stabilizes.

+### Working on feature branches

+Need to experiment on a separate branch or confirm tests before opening a PR?
+Follow the [Testing & Branch Workflow](docs/testing.md) guide.
+It walks through creating a branch, installing dependencies, and running the current checks so that your work stays isolated until it is ready to merge.

 ## Research Directions

 * Evaluate how well LLMs capture timbral terminology ("warm", "glassy", "swirly").